 - Try and use human faces on images

-People want to communicate with humans, and thus, to give your live chats a human touch, consider using human-faced images.
+People want to communicate with humans, and thus, to give your business emails and live chats a human touch, consider using human-faced images and personalized email signatures at the end of each message.
 This will increase comfort and enhance the communication experience.
 Also, try to keep the initial messages friendly and engaging.

 - Set a response rate